dariusuknuis/eqemu-docs-v2/docs/client/guides/file-formats/wld-by-darius.md

 #### MaterialRefs: DWORDs

 There are MaterialCount fragment references.
-Each refers to a 0x30 MaterialDef fragment.
+Each refers to a 0x30 MaterialDef fragment by fragment index.

 ## 0x32 — DmRGBTrackDef